Quick Start

 libmarquadt

-Gaussian peak fitting using GSL
+Gaussian peak fitting (GSL + OpenMP)

 Ready to Configure?

-Learn how to set up your image paths, camera configuration, and file formats.
+Set up your image paths, camera configuration, and file formats.

 Image Configuration Guide